VRConservation/geosp-draft/02_gee.md

 ![](https://i.imgur.com/uoXwumv.png)

+The full code is [here](https://code.earthengine.google.com/609ec9275c6c686b4ddd394f520a27a2).
 Congratulations, you've made your first Earth Engine map.
 Selecting the inspector pane in the top right allows you to click anywhere in the map to get coordinates and carbon values at the pixel level.

 ## Geospatial EDA
 This type of exploratory data analysis (EDA) is extraordinarily useful to quickly look at large datasets of multiple types of biotic and abiotic data that the Earth Engine Catalog offers.
 You can search for any set in the catalog, click on sample and get an instantaneous view of the data.
 In reality, this is almost akin to no-code.
 It also computes and adds any layer in the cloud, so it doesn't matter how old or slow your computer is, you can run the geospatial computations in the cloud.
 This is a tremendous advantage, especially for more complex analyses.